QuidBit/NavBit/README.md

 ## Usage

-The main activity of the app needs to be a NavBitActivity:
+The main activity of the app needs to extend NavBitActivity:

 ```
-class BaseActivity : NavBitActivity<ScreenData>(
+class BaseActivity : NavBitActivity<Interaction, ScreenData>(
     InteractionHandler(),
     NavigationStateHandler(),
     ScreenGenerator()